 Once we have these outlined then we will also ask what type of videos can we do?

 Spoof videos - making fun or replicating something our audience already knows or can identify with

-Outrageous videos - taking a known product or task, and making it outrageous and larger than it would be normally
+Outrageous videos - taking a known product or task and making it outrageous and larger than it would normally be

 Reverse of the norm - putting a charter in a situation doing the "reverse of the norm" and dealing with the outcomes